-Green tea is the one variety of tea that people consistently tell me that they don’t like.
-I always see posts on Reddit, Quora and other websites with similar complaints.
-Well, I’m here to tell you that green tea is actually pretty awesome!
-If your cup turned out less than stellar, it’s most likely because of one of four reasons.
+Green tea is the one variety of tea that people consistently tell me that they don’t like because it is bitter.
+I often see posts on Reddit, Quora, and other websites with similar complaints.
+Well, I’m here to tell you that green tea is supposed to taste good!
+If your green tea tastes bad, it’s most likely because of one of four reasons.
 Work your way through them one at a time to troubleshoot what might be the cause.

 Tea very rarely spoils but the taste can and will degrade over time.
 This is particularly true of green tea.
 The greener the tea, the shorter the shelf life.
-I recommend consuming green tea within a year of harvest whenever possible.
-Tea bags will degrade faster for several reasons.
-Firstly, you will be hard pressed to find a tea bag that tells you when the tea was harvested.
-Your supermarket more than likely has last year’s tea on its shelf.
-CTC (Cut, Tear, Curl) style tea will also oxidize more quickly because there is more surface area exposed to the air.
+I recommend consuming green tea within the year that it was produced whenever possible.
+Teabags will degrade faster because the smaller leaf particles have more surface area exposed to the air.
+Your local supermarket also more than likely has last year’s tea on its shelf.
+Storing your tea properly will help you get the most out of it before it starts to lose flavor.